Student for a Day

 - We give you access to all of the resources that are available to you along the way.

-Transportation services are provided free of charge from the Chateauguay Valley for adult education and CEGEP students at HAECC.
-Our flexible bus schedule allows student from the Valleyfield and Chateauguay Valley area to access transportation every morning and afternoon throughout the school year.
+We have a FREE SHUTTLE BUS available free of charge for our students every morning and afternoon throughout the school year (*students must register prior to taking the bus).
+Here is the 2020-21 school year SHUTTLE BUS SCHEDULE.
 We’re committed to making sure our students can easily access our learning environments and encourage them to seek out more environmentally friendly travel options.

 - Loans and Bursaries